vherolf/serial-tui/README.md

 serial monitor tui with textual

-## arduino tester
+## serialtester
-serialtester is a simple ardunio sketch to test the serial connection
+serialtester is a simple ardunio sketch to test/simulate the serial connection

 It sends every second a counter.